vishalcloudyuga/dcos-docs/1.9/administration/debugging/index.md

 # Debugging with the DC/OS CLI

-The `dcos task exec` command enables you to run any command inside a task container, including interactive Bash shells.
+The `dcos task exec` command enables you to run any command inside a task container on a node, including interactive Bash shells.
 It provides full AuthN and AuthZ support with DC/OS in strict mode (Enterprise Only).
 You do not need SSH access to a node.
 This functionality is similar to the [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) command.
+For more information, see the [Quick Start](/docs/1.9/administration/debugging/quickstart/).